SiddharthaHaldar/ruok-service-autochecker/docs/quickstart-for-development.md

 After [development environment](./development-environment.md) has been set up:

-1. If k8s is running on your machine with the ruok containers, skip to step 2, else:
+1. If k8s is running on your machine with the ruok containers (and .env files populated), skip to step 2, else:

+a)  Populate the .env files

-In local terminal (ctrl, shift, p -> new integrated terminal):
+b) In local terminal (ctrl, shift, p -> new integrated terminal):

 ```
 make build